UK Web Focus

 The Wow Factor, The Openness, The Developers Environment, …

-Posted by Brian Kelly (UK Web Focus) on 3 October 2008
+Posted by Brian Kelly on 3 Oct 2008

 It strikes me that the recent set of comments made to my post on “Google’s G1 Phone: “Innovation For Tech Heads” have wider applicability to the networked development environment.